Pharos1/NewGLRenderEngine/README.md

 ### Todo for things I am not sure about
 * Check Occlusion Query feature and use it instead for Occlusion Culling
 * Maybe I can remove early-z rejection as deferred will be sufficient enough
-* Deferred Rendering (it is also good match with SSAO)
+* Deferred Rendering (it is also good match with SSAO and light volumes)
 * Post-Processing
 	* SSAO
+* Light volumes with deferred

 <!---
 ## Passes (I have to minimize them, and there will be a lot more)